-There is another challenge when it comes to having an internal content team: How do you scale that content creation operation while maintaining creativity and authenticity?
+There is another challenge when it comes to having an internal content team: How do you scale that social influencers’ content creation operation while maintaining creativity and authenticity?
 When it comes to image creation, it becomes difficult to scale for a number of reasons.
-The challenge is in being able to scale image creation while maintaining its authenticity, because we know it is the authentic content that creates conversations that convert, and, at the end of the day, drive sales.
+The challenge is in being able to scale image creation while maintaining its authenticity, because we know it is the authentic content that creates conversations that converts, and, at the end of the day, drives sales on social media platforms.

-Trend has built a very very interesting company which is helping brands replace internal content teams with armies of micro influencers.
-Many brands will try to find influencers and engage with them individually or through finding them on other platforms.
+Trend has built a very, very interesting company, which is helping brands replace internal content teams with armies of micro – influencers.
+Many brands will try to find influencers and engage with them individually or through finding them on other platforms, like influencer networks.
 Trend has actually created a pool of influencers and collaborates with them to provide brands content creation at a fixed price rate.
 When you take out all of the negotiations and back and forth that brands must do with each influencer, you can see how working with a company like Trend can help you achieve economies of scale while engaging effective marketing strategies.

-Now that you’ve bought into this approach, how can you best engage with micro influencers to achieve this type of scale in your content creation operations?
-Here are two important points to consider.
+Now that you’ve bought into this approach, how can you best engage with micro – influencers to achieve this type of scale in your influencer marketing strategy?

 Avoid Cold Outreach in Marketplaces

-Don’t do cold outreach through influencer marketing tools such as influencer marketplaces.
+Don’t do cold outreach through influencer marketing tools such as influencer networks or marketplaces.
 While marketplaces as a directory of influencers provide value for companies who lack experience working with influencers or have time-to-market issues, the problem is that you don’t know whether or not these influencers are authentically interested in working with you or your product.
-Should you offer them money or product, it might incentivize them to work with you, but if they are only collaborating with you for the money, the end result of the content will lack the authenticity that is the cornerstone of successfully leveraging user-generated content.
+Should you offer them money or product, it might incentivize them to work with you, but if they are only collaborating with you for the money, the end result of the content will lack the authenticity that is the cornerstone of successfully leveraging user-generated content unique to influencer campaigns.

 Avoid Individual Influencer Outreach

-Individual influencer outreach comes with similar as well as additional problems.
-Not only will you not know if the influencer generally wants to work with you because of your product and not the incentive you are offering, but the burden of vetting how real the influencers community and engagement are will rely purely on your own influencer audit powers rather than an influencer program or influencer agency.
+Influencer outreach comes with similar (as well as additional) problems.
+Not only will you not know if the influencer genuinely wants to work with you because of your product and not the incentive you are offering, but the burden of vetting how real the influencers’ community and engagement are will rely purely on your own influencer audit powers rather than an influencer program or influencer agency.
 Individual influencer outreach is also very challenging from a scaling perspective, as you can imagine.
 The time this approach requires will quickly take over your entire influencer budget.

-Trend’s Answer to the How to Approach Micro Influencers Question
+Trend’s Answer to the How Brands Should Work with Micro – Influencers

-2) that the influencers actually publish your content on their social networks, and
+2) Influencers actually publish your content on their social networks.

-3) that you get licensing rights to the content.
+3) You maintain licensing rights to the content.

-If we are going to leverage micro influencers to create an in-house content studio, it begins with making sure that we have legal rights to utilize their images and videos across all of our digital and social efforts.
+If we are going to leverage micro influencers to create an in-house content studio, it begins with making sure that we have legal rights to utilize the images and videos of micro influencers across all of our digital and social efforts.

 I have personally known the Founder and CEO of Trend since before he launched his company, and he is someone that is very in tune with Instagram influencers and in developing a service that truly provides value to both influencers and brands.
 If this is a service that you’re interested in, I urge you to reach out to Trend and their team and schedule a demo to see how their platform works in more detail by clicking here.